Diaconal help and support

 Support for youth

 The staff of Snellu, the Church’s youth work center, support young people under 29 years in their various life situations.
-Snellu’s Saapas teams do community work amongst young people.
-Saapas is on duty on the streets during weekends and annual festivities.
+Snellu’s Saapas teams do community work amongst young people Saapas is on duty on the streets during weekends and annual festivities.
+Snellu are based out of St. Matthew's Church (Matteuksenkirkko) in Itäkeskus next to the Metro station.
+Snellu workers and volunteers can assist you in English.

 The Church’s diakonia offers support for the visually and audially disabled.
 Diaconal work with the blind arranges special activities such as groups and camps for the blind with the help of the Church’s volunteer guides.
 For those with intellectual developmental disorder there are special confirmation schools and other activities available.